Guide to PHP Translation and Website Internationalization

 Create Copy Files

-Create and edit a PHP static copy file for one language, here we take Chinese as an example.
+Create and edit a PHP static copy file in one language, here we take Chinese as an example.

 example.cn.php